Is an ABL Loan Right for Your Business?

 - Depending on your situation, DIP financing is available via ABL and factoring.

-- Factoring might be a better alternative if you have unpaid tax issues or a tax lien.
+- In the specialty finance world, Invoice Factoring might be a better alternative if you have unpaid tax issues or a tax lien.

 Understanding Asset-Based Lending (ABL)

-Asset-based financing is a method of securing loans by offering a business’s assets as collateral.
-Also called asset-based lending, this approach allows businesses to leverage asset value for growth or restructuring.
-Typical forms of eligible collateral in ABL arrangements include receivables, inventory, and machinery.
+Asset-based financing, also called asset-based lending, is a method of securing loans by offering a business’s assets as collateral.
+This approach allows businesses to leverage asset value for growth or restructuring.
+Typical forms of eligible collateral in ABL arrangements include receivables, inventory, and machinery and equipment.

 Using assets as collateral within asset-based lending confers an advantage by diminishing the risk undertaken by lenders.
 As a result, it simplifies the process for businesses to access necessary funds.
 This financing provides businesses with ongoing capital for daily operations, expenses, and essential growth investments.